 GIRL SCOUT FOUNDER’S DAY

-Girl Scout Founder’s Day is a special day for all girls.
+The day is special for all girls.
 It is a time to think about who we would like to be, let our imaginations run wild and turn those dreams into a reality.
-We can genuinely transform ourselves into something different—something bigger, bolder and more daring than we ever thought possible.
+We can genuinely transform ourselves into something different—something more significant, bolder, and more daring than we ever thought possible.

-HOW TO OBSERVE
+HOW TO OBSERVE #GirlScoutFoundersDay

 Share your Girl Scouting memories and use #GirlScoutFoundersDay to post on social media.

 Juliette Gordon Low, also known as Daisy, who was born on October 31, 1860, was the founder of Girl Scouts of the USA, along with the help of Sir Robert Baden-Powell, the founder of the Scouting Movement.
-In 1912, Low formed a Girl Guide troop in Savannah Georgia, and in 1915, the Girl Guides became the Girl Scouts with Low becoming the first president.
+In 1912, Low formed a Girl Guide troop in Savannah, Georgia, and in 1915, the Girl Guides became the Girl Scouts with Low becoming the first president.
 She remained active with the Girl Scouts until the time of her death in 1927.
 Low’s birthday, October 31, is celebrated by the Girl Scouts as “Founder’s Day.”

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!